hms-dbmi/pic-sure-all-in-one/README.md

       repo : https://github.com/hms-dbmi/baseline-pic-sure-release-control

-      All PIC-SURE Java services build from the single `hms-dbmi/pic-sure` monorepo: the build-spec's `MONOREPO` entry pins one ref (branch, tag, or hash) that every service job builds from (`services/<name>` subdirectories).
+      All PIC-SURE Java services build from the single `hms-dbmi/pic-sure` monorepo: the build-spec's `PSA` entry pins one ref (branch, tag, or hash) that every service job builds from (`services/<name>` subdirectories).
 A release is one monorepo ref — the remaining separate entries are only for genuinely separate repos (`PSF` frontend, `PSM` migrations, `DICTIONARY_ETL`).